A two-step approach to production frontier estimation and the Matsuoka's distribution: Proposed two-step estimation

 \subsection{Asymptotic theory}

-In this section, we shall derive the asymptotic properties of the estimators presented in Sections \ref{sec.a1}--\ref{sec.a3}.
-We will focus mainly on the univariate local linear estimator and on the multivariate smooth backfitting estimator, for which most of the results required for our theory are available.
-Throughout this section, we denote by $C$ a generic positive constant which may take different values at different appearances.
+In this section, we derive the asymptotic properties of the estimators presented in Sections \ref{sec.a1}--\ref{sec.a2}.
+We focus mainly on the univariate local linear estimator and the multivariate smooth backfitting estimator, for which most of the results required for our theory are available.
+Throughout this study, we use $C$ to denote a generic positive constant that may have different values in different occurrences, and the symbol $\overset{a}{\approx}$ to denote asymptotic equivalence.

 Consider the case of univariate inputs, $X\in\R_+$, and denote the density of $X$ by $f_X$.
 We make the following assumptions: \begin{itemize} \item[\textbf{A1.}] The random variable $X$ has compact support $[a,b]$, for some $b>a$, and its density $f_X$ satisfies